 - damaged websites / online advertising

-Precautions against ransomware
+Tips against ransomware

-There are a number of precautions to take to protect yourself as a user from the threat of ransomware.
+There are a number of tips or precautions to take to protect yourself as a user from the threat of ransomware.
 On the one hand, the aim is to minimise the attacking potential and, on the other hand, to optimise personal actions.

 - Update operating systems and software with the latest patches, but only from known and trusted sources.
 Obsolete applications and operating systems are the target of most attacks.